leovandriel/csynth/README.md

 play(looped, 4);
 ```

-Finally we add reverb (interval .4s, decay .2) and scale the note to prevent
+Finally, we add reverb (interval .4s, decay .2) and scale the note to prevent
 clipping:

 ```c